 a.
 Because you have known the Father: In this first stage of spiritual growth, we sink our roots deep in the Fatherly love and care of God.
 We know Him as our caring Father, and see ourselves as His dependent children.

 i.
 “And do you not glory in him?
 Little children when they begin to talk, and go to school, how proud they are of their father!
 Their father is the greatest man that ever lived: there never was the like of him.
 You may talk to them of great statesmen, or great warriors, or great princes, but these are all nobodies: their father fills the whole horizon of their being.
 Well, so it certainly is with us and our Father God.”
 (Spurgeon)

 b.
 Little children: John uses different words for little children in verses 12 and 13 (teknia and paidia, respectively).
 Teknia has more of an emphasis on a child’s relationship of dependence on a parent, while paidia has more of an emphasis on a child’s immaturity and need for instruction.

 5. (14a) Fathers, who have an experiential knowledge of Jesus Christ.

 a.
-Because you have known Him who is from the beginning: The repetition of the same idea from 14a shows that it should be emphasized.
+Because you have known Him who is from the beginning: The repetition of the same idea from 1 John 2:13a shows that it should be emphasized.
 The relationship with Jesus Christ that people at this stage of spiritual growth have is both true and deep.

 b.
 I have written to you: Sometimes we might think, “Well, isn’t there more?
 It’s fine for these fathers to know Jesus, but shouldn’t they go beyond?”
-There is no beyond.
+This repetition reminds us that there is no beyond.

 i.
 Paul, in his letter to the Philippians, could say that he counted all his previous spiritual achievements as rubbish, compared to the surpassing greatness of just knowing Jesus.
 That I may know Him is the powerful way Paul phrased it in Philippians 3:10.